trussworks/trussels-guide/docs/trussels.md

 * Delivery Management, led by Amy Meng
 * InfraSec, led by Jeremy Avnet
 * Client Success, led by Hannah Kane
-* Product Management, led by Andrew Hughey
+* Product Management, led by Carla Silvey
-* Research & Design, led by Jesse Taggert
+* Research & Design, led by Carmen Bocanegra

 ## Meeting: Manager 1:1s
 You have likely already met with your manager.
 1:1s are an essential practice at Truss.
 Everyone meets with their manager on a regular basis, at a frequency comfortable for both of them.